Overview of GST Registration

 The SGST is a tax levied by the state government on intra-state deliveries of goods and services.

-GST that is integrated
+GST that is integrated (Integrated GST)

 The IGST Act governs Integrated GST, which requires sellers to collect IGST from buyers and divide the tax collected between the federal and state governments.